-During the second quarter of 2007, the Company recorded restructuring charges of \$7.0 primarily related to the closure of redundant facilities.
-The majority of these costs related to employee severance and contractual obligations associated with leased facilities and equipment.
-Of this amount, \$2.4 related to employee severance benefits for employees primarily in technical, service and management functions, \$3.7 related to contractual obligations associated with leased facilities and equipment, and \$0.9 related to settlement of a preacquisition employment liability.
+For the second quarter of 2007, the Company recorded restructuring charges of \$7.0 primarily related to the closure of redundant facilities.
+Of this amount, \$2.4 related to employee severance benefits for employees primarily in technical, service and management functions, \$3.7 related to contractual obligations associated with the closure of facilities, and \$0.9 related to settlement of a preacquisition employment liability.